 You can rebuild your credit score quite quickly once the agreement is repaid by ensuring you repay your debts in full and on time.

-What debts can be included in a Debt Agreement?
+Unfortunately, there are some debts which cannot be included in a Debt Agreement.
+These include:

 While the specific terms and conditions of each Debt Agreement are unique to the individuals and lenders involved, in general, a Debt Agreement lasts for 5 years.